 - 29. ASSIGNMENT.
-Operating Agency may not assign any portion of this Contract without the express written consent of the County.
-Any attempt by Operating Agency to assign any performance of the terms of this Contract shall be null and void and shall constitute a material breach of this Contract, upon which the County may immediately terminate this Contract through the Executive Director or his designee. - 30.
+Operating Agency may not assign or subcontract any portion of this Contract without the express written consent of the County.
+Any attempt by Operating Agency to assign or subcontract any performance of the terms of this Contract shall be null and void and shall constitute a material breach of this Contract, upon which the County may immediately terminate this Contract through the Executive Director or his designee. - 30.
 SUBCONTRACTING.
-The requirements of this Contract may not be subcontracted by the Operating Agency without compliance of procurement standards and methods as outlined in 24 CFR, Part 85, Section 85.36 of the Common Rule.
+The requirements of this Contract may not be subcontracted by the Operating Agency without compliance of procurement standards and methods as outlined in 24 CFR, Part 84, of the Uniform Administrative Requirements.
 Any attempt by the Operating Agency to subcontract without adherence to federal regulations as required by the County may be deemed a material breach of this Contract.